gabrielantonyxaviour/aptos-hack/README.md

 **SocioBerries** is a decentralized social media platform built on the **Aptos Blockchain**, where businesses and creators collaborate through promotional content.
 Creators earn **social credit values** based on engagement metrics from their followers, which is used to unlock opportunities to promote businesses.
 Once they meet the required social credit, creators can either receive monetary rewards or actual goods like clothes, hotel stays, and more in return for promoting the business.

-We leverage **Galadriel AI** to calculate the quality and impact of the content posted by influencers, considering the value of user engagement and follower activity.
+We leverage **Linear Regression** to calculate the quality and impact of the content posted by influencers, considering the value of user engagement and follower activity.
 Users are valued based on their selective engagement in certain niches and their spending patterns on the platform, such as buying goods from ads or paying for exclusive content.

 ### **Features**

 - **Blockchain-based Social Credit**:
-   - Each creator's social credit is calculated using **Galadriel AI**, which factors in engagement metrics, follower quality, and the overall interaction within the platform.
+   - Each creator's social credit is calculated using **AI**, which factors in engagement metrics, follower quality, and the overall interaction within the platform.
    - **On-chain actions** such as follows, likes, and comments are tracked and indexed to accurately reflect the creator’s influence.

 - **Business-Creator Collaboration**: